Ukraine peace plan is only way to end Russia's war, says Zelenskiy aide | Headlines

 Beijing, which has close ties with Russia's leadership, sent top envoy Li Hui to Kyiv and Moscow this month to encourage peace talks.
 Zhovkva said the envoy was briefed in detail on the situation on the battlefield, at the Zaporizhzhia nuclear plant, the power grid and the transfer of Ukrainian children to Russia, which Kyiv says is a Russian war crime.

 "He listened very attentively.
 There was no immediate response … we will see.
-China is a wise country which understands its role in international affairs."
+China is a wise country that understands its role in international affairs."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)